What Is SEO Marketing? + How to Improve Your SEO

 This article defines SEO marketing, explains why it’s important, and offers five steps you can take now to improve your site’s SEO and start seeing results.

 SEO (search engine optimisation) marketing is the process of optimising your website and its content for visibility.
-An SEO-friendly site ranks high on a search engine results page (SERP) for relevant search queries (also called keywords), such as “ice cream near me” or “how to choose a career,” without the use of paid ads.
-In other words, when you optimise your site for SEO, you make it easier for internet searchers to find your content, products, and services.
+An SEO-friendly site ranks high on a search engine results page (SERP) for relevant search queries (also called keywords), such as “jalebi near me” or “how to choose a career,” without the use of paid ads.
+In other words, optimizing your site for SEO makes it easier for internet searchers to find your content, products, and services.

 SEO consists of several elements that help search engines like Google and Bing determine what a website is about and how it should rank on a search engine results page (SERP).
 These elements fall into three categories:

-1. On-page SEO refers to a webpage’s content and how it’s crafted.
-Search engines are looking for content that is relevant to the keyword, satisfies searcher intent, is well-structured and easy to navigate, and offers information that is authoritative within an industry.
+On-page SEO refers to a webpage’s content and crafting.
+Search engines seek content relevant to the keyword, satisfy searcher intent, are well-structured and easy to navigate, and offer authoritative industry information.

-2. Off-page SEO refers to the backlinks a site acquires.
-Backlinks occur when other sites link to pages on your site.
-The more authoritative and relevant, the better for SEO.
-Over time, backlinks can contribute to your site’s authority and exposure.

-3. Technical SEO refers to the backend aspects of your site, including title tags and meta descriptions that appear in a webpage's source code, the site’s structure and navigation, how pages within a site are linked to one another, and the site’s loading time.
+Technical SEO refers to the backend aspects of your site, including title tags and meta descriptions that appear in a webpage's source code, the site’s structure and navigation, how pages within a site link to one another, and the site’s loading time.

 An SEO-friendly site can lead to better rankings in SERPs, increase organic traffic to your website, and attract more consumers in your target market.
 Here are three additional reasons why you should prioritise your SEO marketing efforts.